PiotrJustyna/wyvern/README.md

 ### DRAKON

-DRAKON is wyvern's big brother - more complex, steeper learning curve, more terms.
+DRAKON is wyvern's big brother - more complex, steeper learning curve, more terms, more rules.

+* [drakon-renderer](https://github.com/PiotrJustyna/drakon-renderer) - DRAKON diagrams renderer.
+This is where my adventure with DRAKON started.
+Wyvern is intended to be a very simplified, easier to fully grasp version of DRAKON.

 * [drakon whitepaper](https://drakon.su/_media/video_i_prezentacii/graphical_syntax_.pdf)